Space heater: Mixed convective and radiant heaters

 Oil heaters transfer heat by convection and radiation.
 They can silently heat larger rooms, but take longer to heat up.
 Like infrared models, they lack a fan, but circulate heat according to a room's air patterns, which is why it may take longer for a user to discern a difference in temperature.
 By the mid-2010s, some higher-end models included more precise controls.

 Source of power

 The power source used in a radiant heater depends on the resources that are available.
-Most space heaters are either powered by electricity or combustion.
+Most space heaters are powered by either electricity or combustion.

 Electricity

 Electric space heaters convert electricity into heat through the process of Joule heating.
 The main component of these heaters is called the heating element.
 Heating elements come in many different geometries and styles and can be used in either convective or radiant space heaters.

 Combustion

 Combustion space heaters convert chemical energy into heat through combustion of a fuel.
 These heaters often do not require electricity to function and can therefore be used off-the-grid.